-Marieke van Raaij, Director ar Up!
+Marieke van Raaij, Director at Up!
 Advisory and a seasoned consultant in Employee Engagement and Organisational Culture, shares with us her take on the markers of an innovative company and how leaders can encourage this momentum moving forward.

 More than 90% of executives said they believe the fallout of COVID-19 will fundamentally change the way business will occur in the next 5 years.
 If we learned anything from 2020, it's that the only means of survival is moving fast, thinking big, and reacting smarter as the challenge unfolds before us.
 There are a few lucky industries that have found themselves in the right place at the right time, but for the majority of organisations, it is the way they’ve leveraged their workforce and develop novel solutions that have enabled them to thrive even in turbulent times.

 Marieke: It really goes back to the firefighting analogy.
-Most people think the last thing they should be doing during this time is to innovate, but they forget that organisations just don’t compete if they’re always treading the same mortar.
+Most people think the last thing they should be doing during this time is to innovate, but they forget that organisations just don’t compete if they’re always treading the same water.
 There’s a need to change products and services to meet customer needs especially when the landscape is changing.

 Kathryn: So how do companies know an innovation culture exists?
 How can they build an appetite for that in their employees?